Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 rosrun choreonoid_ros choreonoid step3.cnoid __name:=choreonoid2

-After running this far, you may see two Choreonoid windows on your desktop screen as shown below.
+After executing these commands, you should see two Choreonoid windows on your desktop:

 rosnode list